 Kathleen has also been active in several caucuses.
 In the statehouse, caucuses provide an important opportunity to work across party lines on shared priorities, deepening policy expertise and relationships with colleagues from across the state.
-She serves on the leadership team of the Vermont Legislative Climate Solutions Caucus and in 2019 won the Vermont Conservation Voter’s Rising Star Award with two other legislators.
-She’s also a founding member of the new bipartisan Tourism Caucus, an active member of the Rural Economic Development Working Group, and a founding member of the Social Equity Caucus.
+For two terms, she served on the leadership team of the Vermont Legislative Climate Solutions Caucus and in 2019 won the Vermont Conservation Voter’s Rising Star Award with two other legislators.
+She’s also a member of the Rural Caucus and a founding member of the Social Equity Caucus.

 Like many legislators, Kath balances serving her community with other work.
-She’s currently a freelance nonprofit grant writer, and until January 2021 served as editor of Skiing History, a bimonthly magazine about the history of the sport.
+She’s currently the communications director for the nonprofit Kenya Drylands Education Fund, and until January 2021 served as editor of Skiing History, a bimonthly magazine about the history of the sport.
 Until her 2018 election to the General Assembly, she also served as the full-time executive director of the nonprofit International Skiing History Association.
 She started with ISHA and Skiing History in 2010.

 Born in Chicago and raised in Nebraska, Kathleen earned a bachelor’s degree in political science and a master’s degree in journalism from Northwestern University.
 She worked as a Capitol Hill reporter for Roll Call, a reporter-researcher for TIME, and a senior editor for Snow Country before settling in Manchester, Vermont in 1996.
 She has since worked as director of admissions at Southern Vermont College, editor-in-chief of Vermont Magazine, and communications director at The BOMA Project.